nate-droid/qflow/README.md

 - **qflow-operator/**: Kubernetes operator managing QFlow custom resources, running quantum jobs, and updating results.
 - **qflowc/**: Compiler for the QFlow DSL.
 Converts OpenQASM or QFlow DSL files into Kubernetes CRDs for use with the operator.
 - **qsim/**: Standalone quantum circuit simulator.
 Used by the operator, but can be run independently.
+- **qcl/**: A new crate for defining and running hybrid quantum-classical workflows using a simple, extensible DSL inspired by Lisp.
+Use this to experiment with variational algorithms, parameterized circuits, and classical control logic in a REPL or scriptable environment.

 ## Quickstart